 4) Money envelopes – the game changer!

 In the first three months, we paid off over $4,100 of our debt!
 Pretty exciting right?
-We are going to continue the momentum until we are completely debt-free.
+We have continued the momentum and after selling our house we are 100% debt free.

 To sum things up, we took the following steps to get our finances back in order: